AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

 ### **'model' and 'data' folders**

-There is no format restriction on the "model" and "data" folder as long as the input and output of load_model() and run() from predict.py are correct.
+There are no format restrictions on these two folders, as long as the input and output of `load_model()` and `run(...)` from `predict.py` are correct.

 ### **requirement.txt**

-Before starting deploying the model, packages from requirement.txt are installed to set up the environment.
+Prior to starting model deployment, packages from `requirement.txt` are installed as part of setting up the environment.

-If your requirement.txt contains paths (such as `pandas @ file:///....`), it was an open issue with `pip freeze` in version `20.1`.
-You could use `pip list --format=freeze > requirements.txt` as a workaround.
+NOTE: If your `requirement.txt` contains paths (such as `pandas @ file:///...`), then it is the subject of an open issue with `pip freeze` in version `20.1`.
+As a workaround, the following line can be used:

+`pip list --format=freeze > requirements.txt`

 ### **Other Artifacts**

-All other files/folders.
+This refers to all of the other files and folders.

-## Step 3: Test the Repo by Dryrun
+## Step 3: Test the Repo using Dryrun

 ```python
 from aibro.inference import Inference